Baptistemontan/leptos_i18n/docs/book/src/appendix_custom_formatter.md

                     Ok(())
                 }
             }
-            // we already validated the field, we can't get random values here.
+            // We already validated the field, we can't get random values here.
-            // would'nt need it if we used an enum for the fields.
+            // Wouldn't need this if we used an enum for the fields.
             _ => unreachable!(),
         }
     }